ychalier/notifpy/README.rst

 Notifpy
 =======

-**Notifpy** is a custom YouTube subscription system.
+**Notifpy** is a custom YouTube and Twitch subscription system.
 The original goal was to get rid of a Google account.
 However, querying YouTube API requires an API key and therefore you still need an account.
 The good thing is that it wont be able to see what or when you are watching anything.
+Now it also includes Twitch streams.

 1. Setup
 --------